PROUT suggests we exchange the idea of pervasive private ownership for stewardship and an absolute right to utilization.

 Capitalism promotes the right of individuals to amass capital at liberty.
 The trend of capitalism is increased centralization of private wealth.
 This does not mean that wealth is being more widely distributed.
 The number of billionaires may be growing but the number of people who lose out in this race is growing very much more.

 A very small number of people own most of the world’s riches.
-A decade ago, 10% of the US population owned 71% of the nation’s wealth and the top 1% owned 38%.
+Around d the turn of the millenium, 10% of the US population owned 71% of the nation’s wealth and the top 1% owned 38%.
 The bottom 40% owned less than 1% (writes Peter Phillips in Censored 2007: The Top 25 Censored Stories).

 And the figures are getting more dramatic.
 According to a Gallup report, from May 2009 to May 2011, daily consumer spending rose by 16 percent among Americans earning more than $90,000 a year; among all other Americans, spending was completely flat.
 This chart shows that wealth gap in the US around the time of the Great Depression is back today in even greater measures.